nonth/ICViewPager/README.md

     }
 }
 ```
-You can change ViewPager's options via `viewPager:valueForOption:withDefault:` delegate method.
+You can change ViewPager's options via `viewPager:valueForOption:withDefault:` datasource method.
 Just return the desired value for the given option.
 You don't have to return a value for every option.
 Only return values for the interested options and ViewPager will use the default values for the rest.
 Available options are defined in the `ViewPagerController.h` file and described below.

 ```
-#pragma mark - ViewPagerDelegate
+#pragma mark - ViewPagerDataSource
 - (UIColor *)viewPager:(ViewPagerController *)viewPager colorForComponent:(ViewPagerComponent)component withDefault:(UIColor *)color {

     switch (component) {